Recursion, Debugging, and Final Code Reading

 Key Takeaways

-• Debugging PCEP snippets means identifying the first failing expression, not guessing from the final line.
+• Debugging a snippet means finding the first failing expression on the executed path, not guessing from the last line.

-• A reliable final review routine traces calls, scopes, returned values, printed output, and exception paths in order.
+• A consistent final-review routine traces calls, scopes, return values, printed output, and exception paths in a fixed order.

 Recursion means a function calls itself.
-PCEP does not require advanced algorithms, but you should recognize a base case, a recursive case, and the order in which returned values combine.
-Without a reachable base case, recursive calls continue until Python raises RecursionError.
+PCEP does not require advanced algorithms, but you must recognize a base case, a recursive case, and the order returned values combine.
+Without a reachable base case the calls continue until Python hits its recursion limit (1000 by default) and raises RecursionError.

 def countdown(n):